NoUsername-Left/Curso2025-2026-ODKG/HandsOn/Group02/application/README.md

 | `GRAPHDB_CACHE_TTL_MS` | Milliseconds to cache successful GraphDB responses in memory | `300000` |
 | `VITE_API_BASE_URL` | (Frontend) override for the REST base path | `/api` |

-> Tip: the backend tests do **not** require GraphDB—they mock the SPARQL responses so you can validate that the REST API still transforms the data expected by the frontend even when you cannot reach a real triple store.

-Set these before running `npm run server` if your GraphDB instance lives elsewhere.
-The cache reduces load on GraphDB by memoizing each SPARQL response for the configured TTL—tune `GRAPHDB_CACHE_TTL_MS` (or set it to `0` to disable caching) if you need fresher data or longer-lived responses in production.

 ## Acknowledgments

 - Madrid Open Data portals for datasets